akshayamadhuri/Intro-to-Data-Analysis-with-Python/Python Libraries for Data Analysis/Data Selection Techniques.md

-Unpacking Data Selection Techniques in NumPy Arrays Lesson Overview and Plan
+# Unpacking Data Selection Techniques in NumPy Arrays
-Hello, Data Explorer!
-Today's lesson will focus on "selecting data" in NumPy arrays—our goal is to master integer and Boolean indexing and slicing.
-So, let's jump in!

 Understanding Indexing in 1D Arrays
 In this section, we'll discuss "Indexing".
 It's akin to item numbering in lists, and Python implements it with a zero-based index system.
 Let's see this principle in action.